 A trip to Trader Joe’s is a pleasant experience for any vegan, as the grocery chain carries a large array of vegan meat products.
 Thanks to the law of supply and demand, the more yummy meatless products you buy, the more Trader Joe’s carries—so keep up the good work!
 Must-try product: Chickenless Crispy Tenders.

 Lightlife offers a variety of vegan meat options, which are easy to identify, thanks to a prominent “certified vegan” logo on the package.
-Must-try product: The Original Tofu Pups (veggie dogs).
+Must-try product: Smart Dogs (veggie dogs)

 Boca Burger was born when a chef in Boca Raton, Florida, wanted to make a great veggie burger his way.
 His creation became such a hit that he had to set up shop in a warehouse next to his restaurant—his small kitchen simply couldn’t keep up with demand.
 Must-try product: Spicy Chik’n Patties.

 Sweet Earth is well known for its seitan, burritos, and veggie burgers, but be sure to try the company’s other products, too, such as its “bacon” and three flavors of vegan ground round.
+Also, keep an eye out for its Awesome Burger, made from pea protein.
 Check the ingredient list to make sure your choice is vegan.
 Must-try product: Hickory & Sage Smoked Seitan Bacon.

 For more information about vegan meat options, visit our guide to soy- and gluten-free meatless meats.